-The Union is a space where individuals of all background are welcome and are given the opportunity to develop community and build meaningful relationships.
-Housed inside this space is Union & Involvement Services (U&I), an invaluable resource for the Truman community.
-U&I works directly with campus fee-based partners such as Student Activities Board (SAB), Funds Allotment Council (FAC), and Student Government as they host, finance, and develop regular events, programs, and policies relevant to students.
+opportunity to develop community and build meaningful relationships.
+Housed inside this space is Union & Involvement Services (U&I).
+U&I works directly with campus fee-based partners such as Student Activities Board (SAB), Funds Allotment Council (FAC), and Student Government to host, finance, and develop regular events, programs, and policies relevant to students.
 Hosted each semester by U&I, the Activities Fair enhances students' ability to get connected with our 240+ recognized student organizations during a time where groups can provide an explanation of their activities, insight into their purpose, and a convenient opportunity to get involved.
-Additionally, U&I provides numerous resources for students and recognized student organizations such as recognition, equipment, space reservations, technology, as well as expertise in event planning, publicity, risk management, leadership and organizational development.
-Students can also gain professional experience and transferable skills through employment at the U&I. U&I strives to serve the Truman community through values of inclusivity, integrity, collaboration, and customer focus.
+Additionally, U&I provides numerous resources for students and recognized student organizations such as recognition, equipment, space reservations, technology, and expertise in event planning, publicity, risk management, leadership and organizational development.
+Students can gain professional experience and transferable skills through employment at the U&I. U&I strives to serve the Truman community through values of inclusivity, integrity, collaboration, and customer focus.